-Greenhouse Success Stories Podcast sponsored by Harnois Greenhoues - Episode 3
+Greenhouse Success Stories Podcast with OGVG — Episode 3

-The greenhouse vegetable sector in Ontario, home to thousands of acres of production and a vital part of Canada’s food-supply chain, is facing unrelenting policy and regulatory pressure.
-As Richard Lee, Executive Director of OGVG, emphasizes, these pressures are creating a rising barrier for Ontario greenhouse growers, threatening competitiveness, growth and investment.
+Ontario’s greenhouse sector — the backbone of Canada’s largest high-tech vegetable industry — is facing unrelenting policy and regulatory pressure.
+As Richard Lee, Executive Director of OGVG, emphasizes, these pressures are creating a rising barrier for producers, threatening competitiveness, growth and investment.

 The Stakes for Ontario Greenhouse Growers